Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

 \subsection{Operator Formulation: Discontinuous Element Based Schemes}

-Here, the focus will lie on element based discretisations using an operator formulation as in \cite{ranocha2018strong}.
-Therefore, the domain $\Omega$ is partitioned into non-overlapping elements $\Omega_l \subseteq \Omega$ and the following discrete operators are used on each element (dropping the elemental index $l$ for convenience). \begin{itemize} \item A symmetric and positive definite mass matrix $M$, approximating the $L^2$ scalar product via $\int_{\Omega_l} u(x) v(x) \dif x = \scp{u}{v}_{L^2} \approx \scp{u}{v}_M = u^T M v$.
+Besides the RD formulation, another focus of this paper lies on element based discretizations using the SBP-SAT framework.
+Therefore, it will be briefly summarized and the notations differing from above will be explained.
+Again, the domain $\Omega$ is partitioned into non-overlapping subcells $\Omega_l \subseteq \Omega$ where the following discrete operators are used on each element (dropping the elemental index $l$ for convenience).